kundajelab/atac_dnase_pipelines/bds/README.md

 Add the following to $HOME/.bds/bds.config.

 ```
-# This is example, Do not use $HOME in bds.config.
+# This is an example, Do not use $HOME in bds.config.
 Write absolute path for your $HOME/.bds.
 clusterRunAdditionalArgs = -v PATH=/users/leepc12/.bds
 ```